The story.

 A new path.

 The need for functional and at the same time durable furniture is growing, sitting at work is becoming more and more necessary.
-With the invention of the steel stool, Rowac is the first company to manufacture furniture from sheet metal.
+With the introduction of the model I, Rowac brought the world's first riveted furniture made of lightweight steel to market in 1909.
 Years of tests, calculations and observations flow into the development of optimal seat and backrest shapes; Rowac becomes a pioneer of ergonomics.
 A wide range of products for workshops and offices is developed, including chairs, tables, toolboxes and cabinets.

 Rowac schemel or stool advertisement in a brochure for the Bauhaus Dessau - around 1927